Flora1234567/project/README.md

 # Job Analysis/visualization

-The COVID Tracking Project collects and publishes the most complete testing data available for US states and territories.
-It has been cited in and used by major media companies and agencies.
 Recently, the large number of student will graduate from the university.
 This repository will contain the dataset [admin_csv_gil  ],[111][1111] for recuitment information.

 contain code [csv_file]